Barbie One Size Fits All Sewing Patterns

 I’ve tested with Bellybutton, Original/Vintage and Curvy.
 I don’t own a Disney Princesses doll to test.
 Curvy and Lammily are similar dimensions, and the shift pulls on over Curvy’s hips exactly right, so I bet it would fit Lammily, and the peasant dress definitely would.
 I’m confident it would fit Fashionistas Tall and Petite.
 I also have a 10″ slim fashion model doll called Zuru Glitzees Princess with a tiny 2.5″ waist.
 It’s a bit generous on her but fits well enough that it’s acceptable to play with, and that’s the point: sharing, and playing dress up together.

 The shift dress doesn’t even need any fastener.
+It’s the simplest possible dress using fabric.
 It takes literally a few minutes to make on a sewing machine.

 It can be a gown if you use shiny fabric, or it can be playful in a print.
 It’s a blank canvas for your decoration.
 Try patchwork, lace, whatever.